Ariikitty/The-Tales-of-Cat/README.md

-# The Tales of Cat: The Uncharted Caves
+# The Tales of Cat
  This game is all about surviving for as long as possible.
 With no way out, your only hope is that you can survive long enough before you run out of food.

  ## Objectives